matthewfeickert/oneloop-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `oneloop` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `oneloop, oneloop-static` can be installed with `conda`:

 ```
-conda install oneloop
+conda install oneloop oneloop-static
 ```

 or with `mamba`:

 ```
-mamba install oneloop
+mamba install oneloop oneloop-static
 ```

 It is possible to list all of the versions of `oneloop` available on your platform with `conda`: